 1/2 cup mixed or shredded veg of your choice, sauteed and cooled

-Boil the soba for about three minutes (this also cooks very fast, so don’t walk away).
+Boil the soba for according to package directions (this also cooks very fast, so don’t walk away).
 Shock the soba in a bowl with ice water, put back in a colander and rinse the noodles.
 Add the noodles and the other ingredients in a medium bowl and toss.
 Chill.
 Enjoy!

 Elizabeth Dougherty has been cooking and writing about food intensively for more than ten years.
 She is the fourth generation of chefs and gourmet grocers in her family with her mother, Francesca Esposito and grandmother, Carmella being major influences in her early cooking years.
 As a teenager, her family sent her to Europe where she became focused on French and Italian cuisine.
 She survived a year and half of culinary tutelage under a maniacal Swiss-German chef and is a graduate of NYIT, Magna Cum Laude with a Bachelor’s degree in Hospitality, Business and Labor Relations.